generic-matrix/Neuron/README.md

 ISSUE:
 1) In neuron.php have a look at line 174
-2)Linear model is not working as expected due to logical error for now.
+2)Linear model is not working as expected due to logical error for now.I encourage to fork it.

 POTENTIAL:
 1)We can use the linear.php for reinforement learning.

 2)We can implement diffrent realtime models.

-3)Will implement LTSM and CNN .
+3)Will implement LTSM and CNN in near future.

+4)Will integrate wirh OPENCV and take it forward.